dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 [Getting Started as a Contributor](/guidelines/getting-started) which will help you set up an environment for developing.

-Make sure there are an issue that describes you problem, if there are no issue then please create an issue prior to sending in a PR so that others in the community can discuss.
-You may create the issue and then directly send in a PR.
+Make sure there is an issue that describes your problem.
+If there is no issue then please create an issue prior to sending in a PR so that others in the community can discuss.
+You may create the issue and then directly submit in a PR.

 If you are making a breaking change, please make sure to read the [Breaking changes](#breaking-changes) section.

-Here is the general process of sending in a PR:
+Here is the general process of submitting a PR:

 1. Pick out the issue you'd like to work on, see [Fixing an issue](#fixing-an-issue).
+1. Post a comment on the issue that you are working on resolving the issue.
 1. Create a new working branch based on branch `master`.
 See [Making changes and pushing them to the fork](/guidelines/getting-started/#making-changes-and-pushing-them-to-the-fork).
 1. Write tests that will ensure that the issue in the code is fixed.